This article is part of a larger series on Business Financing.

-New businesses often have credit scores in the fair to poor range because they haven’t had the opportunity to build their business credit yet.
-Having a low business credit score does not preclude you automatically from being able to obtain financing.
+New businesses often have credit scores in the fair to poor range as they haven’t had the opportunity to build up their business credit history.
+Having a low business credit score doesn’t preclude you automatically from obtaining financing.
 However, you will likely be required to provide a personal guarantee and qualify for financing based on your personal finances.

 Unless you intend to apply for an unsecured business loan, you likely will need to have some collateral to pledge against your loan.
 Collateral serves as a type of insurance to the lender.
 If you default on the loan, the lender can take possession of the pledged collateral as repayment.